 Zhitomir region overview

-Zhitomir (Zhytomyr) oblast (region) is located in the central part of the East European plain.
-The region area is 4,9% of the territory of Ukraine.
-Zhitomir province area is one of the largest in Ukraine, fifth among all the regions.
-The capital city is Zhitomir.
+Zhitomir oblast, located in the central part of the East European plain, is one of the largest regions in Ukraine.
+Zhitomir is the capital city.

 Zhitomir region info

-Zhitomir region borders on the Republic of Belarus in the north.
-In its current borders, it was created in 1937.
+Zhitomir region borders on the Republic of Belarus in the north (280 km).
 About 56% of the province population is urban.

-A combination of such factors as economic and geographical location, soil and climatic conditions, availability of minerals, raw materials, forestry and water resources creates favorable conditions for the development of agriculture and industry in the region.
+The unique combination of such factors as economic and geographical location, soil and climatic conditions, availability of minerals, raw materials, forestry and water resources creates favorable conditions for the development of agriculture and industry.

 Industry: food-processing, machine-building, wood-working, building materials production and consumer goods industry; major national producers of porcelain, linen fabrics and hostelry.